Physics-50/Module-1/docs/week3.md

 **Reasonable is subjective.
 We don't expect for the purposes of our Module 1 that you will take hundreds of data points.
 But if taking 10 more data points will result in a stronger conclusion, then we encourage you to do so!*

+Next week you will make use of the Matlab software package to plot your data.
+If you do not have Matlab installed on your device we encourage you to install it to be prepared for next week's assignment (HMC has a site license).
+If you have any issues please reach out to us.
+The CIS help desk can also be helpful with installation issues.

 ## Checkpoint #3

 Please submit the following to [Checkpoint #3 on Gradescope](https://www.gradescope.com/courses/165932/assignments/646638/){:target="_blank"}